 Step 2: Demolition

-Ideally, you should hire an architect to assist in planning your demolition.
+If you’ve ever witnessed a house being knocked down, you will have seen that it’s no ordinary task!
+Ideally, you should hire an architect or an experienced home builder to assist in planning your demolition.
 They can assist in getting all the right planning permissions as well as advising on which materials may be salvageable after demolition, potentially saving the cost of rebuilding (while allowing you to retain some of the old building’s character, too).